c-sp/game-boy-test-roms/README.md

 A corresponding [screenshot](src/firstwhite-expected) is available.
-You should use the formula `(X << 3) | (X >> 2)` for each Game Boy Color RGB channel and the RGB values `#000000`, `#555555`, `#AAAAAA` and `#FFFFFF` for DMG shades to make sure the screenshot matches.
+You should use the formula `(X << 3) | (X >> 2)` for each Game Boy Color RGB channel and the RGB values `#000000`, `#555555`, `#AAAAAA` and `#FFFFFF` for DMG shades to be able to compare screenshots.